htem/FANC_auto_recon/nuclei_prediction/README.md

 | false positives | non-neuronal object |                    412 |              0 |
 |                 | duplicated neurons  |                     15 |              0 |
 |                 | duplicated glias    |                      2 |              0 |

+Neuronal somas and glial somas are available through CAVE.
+You can find more detailed information in [our manuscript](https://doi.org/10.1101/2022.12.15.520299).
+Please contact Sumiya Kuroda @sumiya-kuroda for any questions or feedbacks.

 ## Detection
 We first segmented nuclei from the dataset using a convolutional neural network made by Ran.
 Basically, we extracted a point for each nucleus and soma, and use that coordinates to retrieve their `pt_root_id`.
 We ran the scripts inside `detection` folder using the commands below.
 We used `LocalTaskQueue` for this version of the scripts, but you can use `TaskQueue` instead, which may increase the computation speed.
 You can also change `--choose` (numbers of pixels you look at) and `--parallel` (number of cpu cores you use) if necessary.